 CSM and its IARs will provide investment advice and portfolio management on a continuous basis to its clients.
 The IAR Managed programs can be discretionary or non-discretionary and it is the IAR that would exercise discretion.
 In a discretionary account, you delegate to your investment adviser the authority to decide what securities to buy or sell for your account.
 In a non-discretionary account, your investment adviser will provide you with advice in the form of recommendations but the decision to buy or sell securities is made by you through personal discussions with the client's IAR, in which goals and objectives based on the client's particular circumstances are established, the IAR will develop the client's personal investment policy.
-During the data-gathering process, we determine the client's prior investment history, as well as family composition and background.
+During the data-gathering process, we determine the client's individual objectives, time horizons, risk tolerance, and liquidity needs.
+As appropriate, we may also review and discuss a client's prior investment history, as well as family composition and background.
 Based upon the information provided by the client, the IAR will assist the client in determining the suitability of participating in the Program and will select an appropriate Sub-Program to investment for the client's account.
-All clientassets invested in the Program will be held in custody by a qualified custodian.
+All client assets invested in the Program will be held in custody by a qualified custodian.
 CSM does not custody client assets.

-IAR's are required to provide you with a current Form ADV Part 2B, which includes information regarding the IAR's education, business experience, discplinary information, other business activites, additional compensation, and supervision.
-You may also obtain additional information regarding your IAR, such as licenses, employment history, their regulatory disciplinary information (if any), and whether he or she has received reportable complaints from investors from the SEC at adviserinfo.sec.gov.
-Should you have any concerns regarding any of the information contained in your CSM IAR's Form ADV Part 2B, you are encouraged to contact our Compliance Department at 804-612-9700.
+IAR's are required to provide you with a current Form ADV Part 2B, which includes information regarding the IAR's education, business experience, disciplinary information, other business activities, additional compensation, and supervision.
+You may also obtain additional information regarding your IAR, such as licenses, employment history, their regulatory disciplinary information (if any), and whether he or she has received reportable complaints from investors from the SEC at https://adviserinfo.sec.gov./ Should you have any concerns regarding any of the information contained in your CSM IAR's Form ADV Part 2B, you are encouraged to contact our Compliance Department at 804-612-9700.

 It is CSM's intent to comply with Rule 3a-4 under the Investment Company Act of 1940.
 Clients' accounts are managed on the basis of their individual financial situations.
 Each client has the opportunity to select the account's investment objective and to impose reasonable restrictions on the management of the assets in the account.
-Clients will be contacted annually to determine if there are any changes to their investment goals, objectives, and risk tolerance, and invited quarterly to contact CSM for any changes to their investment goals, objectives.
+Clients will be contacted annually to determine if there are any changes to their investment goals, objectives, and risk tolerance, and invited quarterly to contact CSM for any changes to their investment goals, objectives, and risk tolerance.